VatsalBhuva11/EcoBloom/README.md

 - Users can choose to register for an **upcoming or an ongoing** campaign.
 If you registered for a campaign but are not able to attend it, worry not!
 You won't be penalised for false registrations.

+### Community and Bonding

+- There's a high chance that while participating in some campaign, you came across really nice and like-minded people :)!
+But did you forget to exchange contact, or would you like to get close to these amazing people who are helping out this world just like you?
+We've got you covered, with our community chat feature!

+- Community chat allows the users to chat with all the members who've joined that organisation's community, allowing for a better bonding between the members of an organisation.

+- The organisation also has the feature to create posts, which can spread a smile on the face of their members, and others who are interested!

 ### Gamification

 - EcoBloom incorporates a gamified point system, encouraging users through rewards for their active involvement in campaigns.